Tirzepatide mechanism of action (MOA) is slightly different from Semaglutide, Dulaglutide, Liraglutide, and other GLP-1 analogs.

 GLP-1 secretes insulin in a glucose-dependent mechanism.
 Its insulinotropic effect is considered to be 100 times more potent than glucagon.

 GLP-1 activation results in acute and chronic insulinotropic effects.
-Acute insulinotropic effects are executed by the stimulation of Beta-cells of the pancreas to release more insulin.
+Acute insulinotropic effects are executed by the stimulation of Beta-cells in the pancreas to release more insulin.

 The chronic effects are carried out by the effects of GLP-1 stimulation resulting in the preservation of the Beta cells.
 GLP-1 activation inhibits Beta-cell apoptosis and stimulates Beta-cells proliferation.